wacncontent/CustomizeTool/addCommentOutput/articles/app-service-web/web-sites-dotnet-deploy-aspnet-mvc-app-membership-oauth-sql-database.md

 3. Verify that the **UserId** is from *user1@contoso.com* and the Google account you registered.

+
 ## Troubleshooting
+
+
+##<a name="troubleshooting"></a> Troubleshooting
+

 If you run into problems, here are some suggestions for what to try.

 * Errors provisioning SQL Database - Make sure you have the current SDK installed.
 Versions before 2.8.1 have a bug that in some scenarios causes errors when VS tries to create the database server or the database.
 * Error message "operation is not supported for your subscription offer type" when creating Azure resources - Same as above.
-* Errors when deploying - Consider going through the [basic ASP.NET deployment](/documentation/articles/web-sites-dotnet-get-started) article.
+* Errors when deploying - Consider going through the [basic ASP.NET deployment](/documentation/articles/web-sites-dotnet-get-started/) article.
 That deployment scenario is simpler and if you have the same problem there it may be easier to isolate.
 For example, in some enterprise environments a corporate firewall may prevent Web Deploy from making the kinds of connections to Azure that it requires.
 * No option to select connection string in the Publish Web wizard when you deploy - If you used a different method to create your Azure resources (for example, you are trying to deploy to  a web app and a SQL database created in the Portal), the SQL database may not be associated with the web app.
 The easiest solution is to create a new web app and database by using VS as shown in the tutorial.
 You don't have to start the tutorial over -- in the Publish Web wizard you can opt to create a new web app and you get the same Azure resource creation dialog that you get when you create the project.
 * Directions for Google or Facebook developer portal are out of date - See the featured Disqus comment at the end of this tutorial.